The UK Economy Grew Much More Strongly Under Labour 1997-2010

 So, Labour did spend money to fix our broken infrastructure.
 They relentlessly talked up our economy to enable growth to prosper – and achieved double the rate of the 2010-22 Conservatives.
 Labour did this by running an open economy co-operating with Europe and we all saw the rewards of this.

-So, if Liam Byrne had to re-write his 2010 note accurately, he’d need to say; ‘Times are tough but we’ve left you an enormous buffer – the lowest level of debt in the developed world.
-Be kind and think of the kids.’
+So, if Liam Byrne had to re-write his 2010 note accurately, he’d need to say; ‘We’ve left you a huge buffer – there’s still plenty of money to spend.’

 Links for Stats: